Newcastle Great Park: Postcodes NE3 5RJ, NE13 9BD

 The Gosforth Great Park Academy (GGPA) project aims to meet demand for secondary school places.
-The Secretary of State for Education has confirmed the proposal to build GGPA should proceed to the pre-opening stage.
-This school will be part of the Gosforth Academy federation and will eventually occupy a site at the Great Park probably very close to the SAGE building.
-The plan is to open in September 2020, accommodating pupils in existing Academy premises, and reach full capacity at 1200 students in 2026 (June 2017 update).
+The Secretary of State for Education has confirmed the proposal to build GGPA should proceed.
+This school will be part of the Gosforth Academy federation and will eventually occupy a site at the Great Park.
+The plan is to open in September 2020, accommodating pupils in existing Academy premises, and reach full capacity at 1500 students (June 2017 update ; April 2018 update).

 There are also issues arising that have been tricky to resolve.
 The Great Park was promoted as benefiting from having open spaces and being developed with some environmental sensitivity.

 “The landscape that is now in place has totally transformed arable farmland into a diverse mosaic of woodland, meadowland and network of drainage systems with hills, vales and streams.
 This ecosystem delivers wide open spaces with cycleways and pathways linking all the development cells and the wider environment of Newcastle-upon-Tyne.”
 NGP environment page (July 2015)